david-schaller/tralda/README.md

 * HDT dynamic graph data structure (Holm, de Lichtenberg & Thorup in 2001): class `HDTGraph`
 * AVL trees: classes `TreeSet` and `TreeDict` implement data structures for sorted sets and dictionaries, respectively

+## Contributing

+If you want to contribute to `tralda`, please use the package and project manager [uv](https://docs.astral.sh/uv/).
+See [this page](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.

+Moreover, please use [pre-commit](https://pre-commit.com) for automated code formatting and linting.

+To install it and initialize it for your local `tralda` repository, follow these steps:

+- Install `uv`
+- Run the following command (after which you should be able to run `pre-commit` from anywhere)
+    - `uv tool install pre-commit --with pre-commit-uv`
+- Navigate to the root directory of your local `tralda` repository
+    - `cd <MY_PATH_TO>/tralda`
+- Install `pre-commit` as a git hook in the `tralda` repository
+    - `pre-commit install`

 ## Citation and references

 If you use `tralda` in your project or code from it, please consider citing: